VernissageApp/VernissageServer/Readme.md

  - `s3*` - configuration of S3 storage.
 Here you can use any external S3 compatible cloud storage or [minio](https://min.io) docker ([https://hub.docker.com/r/minio/minio](https://hub.docker.com/r/minio/minio))

 In production environment you can override configuration parameters by environment variables.
 For example if you want to set custom `baseAddress` you have to define variable: `VERNISSAGE_BASEADDRESS`, etc.

+## Docker

+In production environments, it is best to use a [docker image](https://hub.docker.com/repository/docker/mczachurski/vernissage-server).